chanzuckerberg/shasta-docs/AuthorHowTo.md

-# Shasta-Docs How To for Authors
+# How To for Authors

 ## MkDocs